-Let’s understand the Steps to manually import, deploy Adobe Flash Player removal Updates using WSUS and ConfigMgr.
-Microsoft announced Adobe Flash Player will go out of support on December 31, 2020.
-The decision to end support for Adobe Flash Player was made by Adobe.
+Let’s understand the Steps to manually import and deploy Adobe Flash Player removal Updates using WSUS and ConfigMgr.
+Microsoft announced Adobe Flash Player would go out of support on December 31, 2020.
+Adobe decided to end support for Adobe Flash Player.

 Microsoft confirmed the support for Adobe Flash players ends for Microsoft Edge, Microsoft Edge legacy, and Internet Explorer 11 in December 2020.

 Introduction – How to Manually Import Patches to WSUS and Deploy using SCCM

 Microsoft released a standalone package for Adobe Flash Player removal updates for Windows operating system.
 Let’s see How to Manually Import Patches to WSUS and Deploy them using SCCM.

 - After installing the update, this update cannot be uninstalled